Dengue MOdel Forecasting Satellite-based System (D-MOSS) (IPP funded)

 - Hydro-meteorological and societal parameters are analysed in order to infer dengue fever outbreaks.

 - Web-based portrayal system and numerical model forecasting engine deployed on commercial cloud services which can be accessed via desktop/laptop devices with an internet connection.
-Architecture includes PostGIS spatially enabled relational database and Linux.

 - Open-source solutions are employed where possible together with widely known development languages and tools.

 The D-MOSS dengue forecasting system is being implemented in Vietnam, supported by IPP.
 Considering the current trends in dengue epidemics, the D-MOSS dengue forecasting system will assist the Vietnamese Ministry of Health to put timely dengue control and prevention measures in place.
 The project will also estimate the likelihood and severity of future dengue outbreaks under a range of climate change, land-use and water management scenarios.
 This will allow the Vietnamese Ministry of Health to formulate appropriate interventions and policies.
+D-MOSS will soon be expanding into another six countries in the region (Cambodia, Laos, Malaysia, Philippines, Sri Lanka and Thailand).

 HR Wallingford with headquarters in Wallingford in the UK, is a not-for-profit, independent research organisation, formed in 1947.
 HR Wallingford specialises in research and consultancy which includes early warning systems, water resources and climate change adaptation.
 HR Wallingford works closely with government and non- governmental organisations worldwide to provide the evidence-based tools to support decision making related to water availability and climate change adaptation across a range of sectors.